dzzh/elfstatsd/README.md

 * Install module using its setup script: `python setup.py install`.

 * Installation contains a post-install script requiring root access to be executed correctly.
-In order to let this script execute, you can either run installation as root or run this post-install script separately after the installation from a non-root user: `sudo sh scripts/post-install.sh`.
+If you install elfstatsd as an RPM package, this script is executed automatically.
+Otherwise you have to do it manually: `sudo sh scripts/post-install.sh`.
 This script will create directories for internal process logging and `.pid` file storing as well as will perform some other necessary post-installation procedures.

 ## Run

 elfstatsd can be run using a launcher that is installed into `/etc/init.d/elfstatsd`.
 To start the daemon, run `/etc/init.d/elfstatsd start` as root; to stop the daemon, run `/etc/init.d/elfstatsd stop`.

-If you want to use elfstatsd with default Python, a path to `elfstatsd` directory containing `elfstatsd.py` file has to be added to your `PYTHONPATH` (e.g. `export PYTHONPATH=$PYTHONPATH:/usr/local/lib/Python2.7/site-packages`).

-Otherwise, if you use a virtual environment, you have to set `ELFSTATSD_VIRTUALENV_PATH` variable and point it to the root of the environment you had created (e.g. `export ELFSTATSD_VIRTUALENV_PATH=/srv/virtualenvs/elfstats`).
+To find location of daemon's main file, the launcher uses a configuration file placed in `/etc/sysconfig/elfstats`.
+By default, it contains `ELFSTATSD_VIRTUALENV_PATH` variable pointing at virtual environment located at `/srv/virtualenvs/elfstats`.
+If you don't want to use a virtual environment, you can remove this file.
+In this case, default Python installation will be used to detect daemon's installation path.
+If you have installed elfstatsd to a different location, make sure it is in your PYTHONPATH.
+You can define PYTHONPATH in `/etc/sysconfig/elfstats`.

 Daemon needs in write access to the following directories: